purescript/documentation/ecosystem/purescript-0.14-migration-guide.md

 - x :: forall m.
 MonadZero m => ...
 + x :: forall m.
 Monad m => Alternative m => ...
 ```

+If you are _providing_ a `MonadZero` instance, consider removing it, as the class will be removed in a future release.

 #### The `Foldable1` class added `foldl1` and `foldr1` as members.